Free Walden

 In 1988, Matthew Israel invented the Graduated Electronic Decelerator and in 1994, the US Food and Drug Administration cleared the device for the treatment of self-injurious behavior (19).

+The remote control transmits a signal to a receiver box that is strapped to a person's torso or, more typically, carried in a backpack.
 The receiver box then generates an electric skin shock via electrodes which are strapped to their arms or ankles (20).

 Israel found that the GED-1 lost its effectiveness over time so he created a second (GED-3a) and third version (GED-4) (24).
 At the GED-1’s most minimal setting, it is three times stronger than the SIBIS.